 - If your flight doesn’t feature Qsuites, it won’t have a staggered configuration; that’s to say that seats are in the same place in each row of business class

-Why there’s a lot of Qsuites inconsistency right now
+Why we’ve seen a lot of Qsuites inconsistency

-Unfortunately, at the moment, Qatar Airways has had quite a bit of inconsistency when it comes to its fleet, and which flights feature Qsuites.
+For the past couple of years, Qatar Airways has had quite a bit of inconsistency when it comes to its fleet, and which flights feature Qsuites.
 In 2021, Qatar Airways grounded much of its A350 fleet due to a dispute with Airbus over the aircraft fuselage degrading at an accelerated rate.

 Last-minute aircraft swaps happen